8 Closure swaps

 8.1 Overview

+Swaps allow the user to reconfigure which variables are exogenous (provided by the modeler) and which are endogenous (solved by the model).
 Simple full variable swaps can be directly inputted as a string into the swap_in and swap_out arguments of ems_deploy().
 More complex swaps must be handled with the dedicated ems_swap() function.

 8.2 Simple (full variable) swaps

-A single full variable swap
+A single full variable swap:

 cmf_path <- ems_deploy(

-.data = .data,
+.data = dat,

 model = model,